Make-Peace465/odin-calculator/notes.md

     END SWITCH
 END FUNCTION

+inputDecimal(dot)
+1. Check if there are already number in the displayValue
+2. Check if there is already another dot in the displayValue
+3. If not, add the dot the displayValue

+IF (displayValue !== null) and (displayValue.includes(".") !== true):
+    calculator.displayValue += dot;
+ELSE:
+    RETURN
+END ELSE
+END IF

 ## Question
 - Will number add string become string?
     Yes, the + operator will performs type coercion